HomerReid/scuff-em/doc/docs/examples/SiliconBeams/SiliconBeams.md

 <h1>Casimir forces between infinitely extended silicon beams (1D periodicity)</h1>

+In this example, we exploit [[scuff-em]]'s support for 1D periodic geometries to compute the equilibrium Casimir force per unit length between infinitely extended silicon beams of rounded rectangular cross section.
 The files for this example may be found in the `share/scuff-em/examples/SiliconBeams` subdirectory of your [[scuff-em]] installation.